koyacolab/yieldos/README.md

-project: # yieldos
+# yieldos
-framework for yield prediction
+project for crop yield prediction for China region level